Updated 1st June 2020

 4, What benefit can I claim? – Whether you are currently in or out of work, if you are on a low income and affected by the economic impacts of COVID-19, you will be able to access the full range of the welfare system, including Universal Credit.

-5, Have all wholesalers closed down? – No. Some larger online companies are still running deliveries into the UK from Holland.
+5, Have all wholesalers closed down? – No. Some larger online companies are still running deliveries into the UK from Holland and British Growers are delivering nationwide.
 If these are not your normal suppliers then you may be asked to pay upfront.
 Don’t expect credit terms.
-Growers need their money also.
-British growers are also available for a limited supply but you must contact them directly and arrange your own deliveries where possible.
+Growers need all the support possible if we want any British or dutch growers to get through this year.

 6, Can I deliver to the funeral directors? – Yes.
 We have contacted the NFD which have now advised you contact your local funeral directors.
 Deliveries are still allowed (if your FD allows) as long as you follow Government advice.